- Name: Chang Zheng-2 (CZ-2), or Long March 2

 In February 1982, the FSW satellite and CZ-2C launch vehicle were approved by the military and Ministry of Astronautics for batch production.
 The CZ-2C made its maiden flight on 9 September 1982, successfully placing the FSW-0-04 satellite into orbit and achieving a record high accuracy in orbit insertion.
 Five more launches were conducted between August 1983 and August 1987, all of which were successful.
-The mission in August 1987 also carried two French microgravity experiment packages on its piggyback – the first ever Chinese orbital launch for a foreign customer.
+The 1987 mission also carried two French microgravity experiment packages on its piggyback – the first ever Chinese orbital launch for a foreign customer.

 In the mid-1980s, to support the launch of the heavier FSW-1 (Jian Bing 1A) satellite, CALT made further improvements to the CZ-2C design, including the addition of a telemetry system.
 To distinguish it from the previous CZ-2C, this variant was internally designated CZ-2C Batch-02.
 The rocket made its maiden flight on 9 September 1987, placing the 2,076 kg FSW-1-01 into orbit.

-In the late 1980s, the military proposed the more advanced FSW-2 (Jian Bing 1B) with an increased mass of 2,600 kg.
+In the late 1980s, the military planned to launch the more advanced FSW-2 (Jian Bing 1B) with an increased mass of 2,600 kg.
 This would exceed the maximum payload capacity of the CZ-2C, and a heavier launch vehicle was required as a result.
 CALT proposed a redesigned CZ-2C with increased payload capacity, but was rejected by the military due to the development cost.
 The Ministry of Astronautics decided in 1990 to adopt the CZ-2D proposed by Shanghai Academy of Spaceflight Technology (SAST) for the launch of the FSW-2.

 Despite inheriting the CZ-2 designation, the CZ-2D does not have a direct technological lineage to the other variants of the CZ-2 family.
 The vehicle was developed by the Shanghai-based 8th Academy (Shanghai Academy of Spaceflight Technology, or SAST) based on its Feng Bao-1 (FB-1) and Chang Zheng-4 (CZ-4), which were also derived from the DF-5 design.
 The CZ-2D is essentially a two-stage version of the CZ-4, with a payload capacity of 3,100 kg to LEO.